Home » Garden » The Best Treatment for Poison Ivy

 Remove Poison Ivy When You Find It in the Home Landscape

-Because they are cheap enough where you won’t mind tossing them after you mess with poison ivy.
+Because they are cheap enough that you won’t mind tossing them after you mess with poison ivy.

 You can try using a homemade weed killer but it’s not guaranteed to remove poison ivy.
 It is pretty difficult to eradicate.